kienluu/fabs/README.md

 django projects targeting (or will be) ubuntu based machines with virtualenvs, supervisord, nginx and sass compass for css preprocessing.

+Features:
+- Typical apt-get compass, django git make pip and virtualenv commands.
+- pip requirement files with a frozen requirements list and a non frozen always updated list
+- helpers for server setup scripts, such as source compilation helpers.

 Planned features:
 - templated config files for nginx & supervisord